suchialex/CINS3002-HW09/instructions.md

   - Get user input for employee ID
   - If that employee is present,
-  - Add a new certification OCPL1 for that employee, the date certification is taken is March 10, 2023 (convert this date into the correct format)
+  - Add a new certification OCPL1 for that employee, the date certification is taken is March 10, 2023 (or 2023-03-10)
 </details>